ChessMax/awesome-game-engines/README.md

 - [Construct 3](https://www.construct.net/) - Construct is an HTML5-based 2D video game engine developed by Scirra Ltd. It is aimed primarily at non-programmers, allowing quick creation of games through visual programming.
 - [Crown](https://github.com/crownengine/crown) - Crown is a general purpose and data-driven 3D and 2D game engine, written in orthodox C++ with a minimalistic and data-oriented design philosophy in mind.
 - [Ct.js](https://ctjs.rocks/) - ct.js is your new 2D game editor. ct.js makes learning programming fun and game development easy by its visual tools, good docs and flexible, modular library.
 It is free, open-source, and is loved by hobbyists, professionals, teachers, and their students.
 - [cubacadabra](https://cubacadabra.com/about/) - An open-source project building a user-generated gaming platform for creators, children, and parents.
+[AI]
 - [Cute framework](https://github.com/RandyGaul/cute_framework) - Cute Framework (CF) is the cutest framework available for making 2D games in C++.
 It provides a portable foundational layer for building 2D games in C/C++ without baggage, gnarly dependencies, or cryptic APIs.
 CF runs almost anywhere, including Windows, MacOS, iOS, Android, Linux, Browsers, and more!
 # D (7):
 - [Dagon](https://github.com/gecko0307/dagon) - The goal of this project is to create a modern, easy to use, extensible 3D game engine for D language.
 Dagon is based on OpenGL 4.0 core profile.
 It currently works on Windows and Linux.